Stability criteria for positive semigroups on ordered Banach spaces: Spectral stability of resolvent positive operators

-In finite dimensions, it easily follows from a compactness argument that both conditions are equivalent (alternatively, this also follows from the above quoted \cite[Corollary~1.6]{Stern1982} and from Theorem~\ref{thm:stability-for-pos-sg} since both conditions are equivalent to $\spb(A) < 0$).
+In finite dimensions, it easily follows from a compactness argument that the conditions~\eqref{eq:uniform-SGC} and~\eqref{eq:finite-dim-small-gain-condition} are equivalent (alternatively, this also follows from the above quoted \cite[Corollary~1.6]{Stern1982} and from Theorem~\ref{thm:stability-for-pos-sg} since both conditions are equivalent to $\spb(A) < 0$).